 3. Pollution containment

 All water bodies at some point suffer from increasing build-up of silt and other sedimentation.
-Not only do the increased depths of silt affect the volume of water that these waterbodies can hold, it also affect the management and quality of water.
+Not only do the increased depths of silt affect the volume of water that a lake or reservoir can hold, it also affects the management and quality of water.

-Here are some of the main reasons for dredging reservoirs and containment water bodies;
+Some of the main reasons for dredging reservoirs and containment water bodies are;

 1.To improve water storage volumes